 - 1. The UNT Barnes and Noble bookstore.
 They can mail it to you if you can't get to Denton. - 2.
-The Prentice Hall website at: http://www.mypearsonstore.com/stores/UofNorthTexasANTH3300
+The Prentice Hall website at: (I'm still waiting for this link and will post in announcments.)

-If you find a used (cheaper) copy of the original book, you are welcome to use that as well.
+If you find a used (cheaper) copy of the original (non-custom) book, you are welcome to use that as well.
 Amazon rents it as well.
 The chapters are exactly the same.
 The cover of the original book looks like this: